Who doesn’t love a good shortbread biscuit?

 These herb-infused shortbread bickies go so well with a warm cup of tea.

 - 1/2 cup vegan butter, at room temperature OR coconut oil, softened

 - 1/3 cup maple syrup OR raw honey

 - 2 1/4 cups gluten-free flour blend (I combined 1 1/2 cups plain gluten-free flour – can also use rice flour – 3/4 cup tapioca flour and 1/2 tsp xanthan gum – can also use guar gum)

 - 3-4 tbsp calendula oil

-- 1 tbsp minced fresh thyme
+- 1 tbsp fresh thyme, minced

-- Once the dough has been formed into a ball, flatten it into a disk.
+- Once shaped, flatten into a disk.

-- Allow the cookies to cool for 10 minutes and enjoy!!
-Store them in an airtight container.
+- Store in an airtight container.